Student Parking Information

 Driving a Different Vehicle

-If a student needs to drive a different vehicle than the one registered, they must fill out a Temporary Parking Permit online, print it, and bring it to the Dean’s Office before school on the day they drive the alternate car.
+If a student needs to drive a different vehicle than the one registered, they must come to the Dean’s Office before school on the day they drive the alternate car to register the vehicle.
 There is no fee for a temporary permit.

 New Vehicles Without Plates

 Students may not register a vehicle online until it has a license plate.
-In this case, visit the Dean’s Office to request a New Car Temporary Registration Form to avoid receiving a ticket.
-Once plates arrive, students may register online and receive a permanent permit.
+In this case, visit the Dean’s Office to request a temporary parking permit to avoid receiving a ticket.
+Once plates arrive, students may register online and receive a permit sticker.

 Permit Extensions